 Date: To:

-This is to inform you that, due to your final grade ofcourse/Clinical Rotation, you are officially on academic pr Student Didactic
+This is to inform you that, due to your final grade of in the Student Didactic course/Clinical Rotation, you are officially on academic probation.

-You will have up to two (2) weeks to independently review clinical rotation.
-You will not be given time away from the this remedial work.
-You may not be tardy or absent durin on (DATE).
-You will on The grade from this exam will replace your current grade didactic course or clinical rotation, you will be dismissed for the state of the course of e program's regular coursewo g this two-week period.
-This complete a comprehensive e for the course.
-If you earn be ork or classes to complete two-week period will end xam on or before this date.
+You will have up to two (2) weeks to independently review the course materials from this didactic course or clinical rotation.
+You will not be given time away from the program's regular coursework or classes to complete this remedial work.
+You may not be tardy or absent during this two-week period.
+This two-week period will end on (DATE).
+You will complete a comprehensive exam on or before this date.
+The grade from this exam will replace your current grade for the course.
+If you earn below a 75% in any future didactic course or clinical rotation, you will be dismissed from the program.

-Should you fail to achieve an overall grade of 75% on the program.
-You remain responsible for all fees owed to the •
+Should you fail to achieve an overall grade of 75% on the comprehensive exam, you will be dismissed from the program.
+You remain responsible for all fees owed to the Medical Laboratory Science program.

-Student Signature Date
+Student Signature

-Your signature indicates that you have been informed and standing of academic probation. d understand the responsibil ities associated with this
+Your signature indicates that you have been informed and understand the responsibilities associated with this standing of academic probation.

-Program Director Date
+Program Director

-CPiAH Representative Date
+CPiAH Representative

 Comments: